ncatlab/nlab-content/pages/22348.md

 $NOP, NSOP, NSOP_i, NTP, NTP_i, NATP$.
-As usually stated, such a property wrt a formula $\phi$ and a model $M$ require that there is a combinatorial structure ("counterexample" or "witness") formed by elements of the model $M$ satisfying certain "positive" requirement that certain collections of formulas are consistent, and "negative" requirement that certain collections of formulas are inconsistent.
+As usually stated, such a property wrt a formula $\phi$ and a model $M$ require that there is no combinatorial structure ("counterexample" or "witness") formed by elements of the model $M$ satisfying certain "positive" requirement that certain collections of formulas are consistent, and "negative" requirement that certain collections of formulas are inconsistent.